vsrana-ai/K-LM/README.md

 ## Knowledge Graphs
-The Artificial Intelligence Knowledge Graph (AI-KG) dump can be downloded in \textit{.ttl} format:
+The Artificial Intelligence Knowledge Graph (AI-KG) dump can be downloded in .ttl format from the link below:

 ```
 https://scholkg.kmi.open.ac.uk/